Raidbird/my-first-repository/README.md

 Important steps for git workflow:

 1. Initialize repository with git init
-2. Create Changes to project fiels
+2. Create changes to project files

-Hello world I'm gay